 - Registration is limited and submissions will be accepted on a first-come, first-served basis.
 Please complete the registration form early to ensure you, your student, or student group can be accommodated.

-- We are unable to accommodate students enrolled in pre-K or K-5 programs or children who have not yet reached pre-K age.
+- We are unable to accommodate large groups of students enrolled in pre-K or K-5 programs or children who have not yet reached pre-K age.
 Younger students may register to attend if accompanied by a parent or legal guardian.
 (Please use the “Individual Student Registration” form below.)

 Required Consent Forms

 To attend the event, each student must have a parent or legal guardian complete a Parental Release Form, related to liability, and a Model Release Form, related to the use of photographs and video footage taken during the event.
 Chaperones must complete the Model Release Form.
 These forms may be collected, scanned, and emailed in one file to NRW@robotics.gatech.edu prior to the event, or the primary point of contact may present paper copies of the signed forms during check-in.

 Personal vehicles should park in a campus visitor’s lot.
 The two closest locations are the Area 4 Lot, located at the intersection of Ferst Dr. and State St., and the Area 5 Lot (W23 Deck), located on State St., close to the intersection of 10th St.

 Personal Vehicle Parking Fees

-- The Area 4 Lot fee rate is $2.00 per hour, payable in advance by cash or card.
+- The Area 4 Lot fee rate is $2.00 per hour, payable in advance by debit or credit card.

 - The Area 5 Lot fee rate varies by total hours parked, from $2.00 for one hour to $15.00 for six–24 hours.